 Buttonbush pools are seasonally or permanently flooded, shrub-dominated pools, with buttonbush normally the dominant plant (although buttonbush may appear and disappear over the years in a given location).
 Other shrubs such as highbush blueberry, swamp azalea, and willows may also be abundant.
-In some cases, a shrub thicket in the middle of the pool is entirely or partly surrounded by an open water moat.
-Small trees such as red maple or green ash may occur in the pool interior.
+In some cases, an open water moat entirely or partly surrounds a shrub thicket in the middle of the pool, which may include small trees such as red maple or green ash.
+Conversely, the shrub stands may occupy the outer portions of the area with open water in the middle.
 These pools are typically isolated from streams, though some may have a small, intermittent inlet and/or outlet.
 Standing water is normally present in winter and spring but often disappears by late summer, or remains only in isolated puddles.

 The kettle shrub pool, a specific type of buttonbush pool, has all the previous characteristics but is located in a glacial kettle-a depression formed by the melting of a stranded block of glacial ice.
-Glacial outwash soils (e.g., Hoosic gravelly loam) are found adjacent to these pools.
-Hudsonia has found two state-listed rare plants (spiny coontail and buttonbush dodder), at least three regionally rare plants (the moss Helodium paludosum, short-awn foxtail, and pale alkali-grass), and the regionally rare ribbon snake in kettle shrub pools in nearby towns.
-Kettle shrub pools and buttonbush pools are used by spotted turtle, wood duck, mallard, and American black duck, and are the core habitat of the Blanding's turtle, a Threatened species in New York.
+The pools are found in or adjacent to glacial outwash soils (e.g., Hoosic gravelly loam), and they have deep, mucky substrates.
+Hudsonia has found two state-listed rare plants (spiny coontail\ and buttonbush dodder\), at least three regionally rare plants (the moss Helodium paludosum,\ short-awn foxtail,\ and pale alkali-grass\), and the regionally rare eastern ribbon snake\ in kettle shrub pools in nearby towns.
+Kettle shrub pools and buttonbush pools are used by spotted turtle,\ wood duck,\ mallard, and American black duck,\ and are the core habitat of the Blanding's turtle,\ a Threatened species in New York.
 Kettle shrub pools and other buttonbush pools also have many of the habitat attributes of intermittent woodland pools, and are used by many intermittent woodland pool species (see above).